PittOrgoChem/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-# The script will require that all documents are already downloaded and stored in a folder in
-# the working directory.
-The files will be read as tables as follows
+# The following variables were created from the files downloaded and stored in a folder in the working directory.
+The files were read as dataframes named as follows:

-## featuresDF: dataframe created from the downloaded file "features.txt"
+featuresDF: dataframe created from the downloaded file "features.txt"
-## activity_labelsDF: dataframe created from the downloaded file "activity_labels.txt"
+activity_labelsDF: dataframe created from the downloaded file "activity_labels.txt"
-## subject_testDF: dataframe created from the downloaded file "subject_test.txt"
+subject_testDF: dataframe created from the downloaded file "subject_test.txt"
-# X_testDF: dataframe created from the downloaded file "X_test.txt"
+X_testDF: dataframe created from the downloaded file "X_test.txt"
-# y_testDF: dataframe created from the downloaded file "y_test.txt"
+y_testDF: dataframe created from the downloaded file "y_test.txt"
-# subject_trainDF: dataframe created from the downloaded file "subject_train.txt"
+subject_trainDF: dataframe created from the downloaded file "subject_train.txt"
-# X_trainDF: dataframe created from the downloaded file "X_train.txt"
+X_trainDF: dataframe created from the downloaded file "X_train.txt"
-# y_trainDF: dataframe created from the downloaded file "y_train.txt"
+y_trainDF: dataframe created from the downloaded file "y_train.txt"

 #Data frames containing information about the experimental subjects and activities are combined
 #with the recently modified X_testDF and X_trainDF to create two new data frames testDF and trainDF